decide-ugent/aimapp/README.md

 # Map DM Nav Project

-This repository contains the code for the Actove Inference (AIF) Decision Making, localisation and mapping (Map DM Nav) project.
+This repository contains the code for the Active Inference (AIF) Decision Making, localisation and mapping (Map DM Nav) project.
 It requires ubuntu 22.04 and ros2 humble or is configured to run inside a Docker container for ease of setup and consistent environments.